Lumics/Plantwatery/README.md

 ## Summary

 Plantwatery is an automated watering system for your garden plants.
 It is based on an ESP32, a capacitive soil moisture sensor, solar cell & battery and a water pump.
 The system is autonomous and measures twice per day the soil moisture and operates the pump if needed.
 It's collected data and status is send via Wifi (MQTT protocol) to the cloud.
-All parts can easily be bought and the case is 3D printied (drawings are provided).
+All parts can easily be bought and the case is 3D printed (drawings are provided).
 The plastic housing is constructed to protect it's inner electronic parts from water and makes it easy to attach the solar panel, water pump and soil sensor.

-The code is written with the Arduino framework and can easily be attapted to other platforms.
+The code is written with the Arduino framework and can easily be adapted to other platforms.
 It allows to change watering time & hours of the day, soil sensor offset and MQTT topics.
 Furthermore, the code automatically checks if a new version is online and updates itself if there is (for example because you want to change some parameters like soil sensor offset or watering time).

+## Changelog

+### Version 9
+Updated Version from 31.12.2022 includes:
+* a LDO and capacitors in the electronics.
+Furthermore the standard ESP32 is used to further save battery power (no LED).
+Sketch is updated accordingly.
+* Updated code with more reliable computing of how many seconds are needed until ESP32 needs to wake up to water the plants.

+### Version 8
+Inital Version

 ## Hardware